gerryster/python_koans/my_notes.md

 A: They allow for multiline strings and do require less quoting of internal quotes.

+Q: Where is the "mro" class documented fon RuntimeError?

+A: MRO stands for "method resolution order."
+This is important in cases of inheritence.
+Note the Python supports multiple inheritence.
+It is somewhat [documented here](https://docs.python.org/3/reference/datamodel.html#resolving-mro-entries).
+Methods appear to be resolved using a right to left depth first search according to [this blog post](http://www.srikanthtechnologies.com/blog/python/mro.aspx#:~:text=Method%20Resolution%20Order%20(MRO)%20is,lets%20examine%20a%20few%20cases.).

+Q: How you you list out all of the methods of a class or object.

+A: Use the `dir` global method such as: `dir(object())`.

 ## Notes

 * https://github.com/hhatto/autopep8 is used for auto code formatting (at least according to VS Code's plugin recommendations).